siddharth-maddali/siddharth-maddali.github.io/_posts/2020-02-15-position-and-momentum-are-similar-in-nature.md

 ---

 {% include mathjax.html %}
-This post describes what I find to be an interesting relationship between the position and derivative operators $\hat{X}$ and $\hat{D}_X$, through a similarity transformation with the Fourier transform operator.
+In my opinion an interesting relationship between the position and derivative operators X̂ and D̂ₓ, through a similarity transformation with the Fourier transform operator.

 # Introduction